All posts

 Verdict

 JobMount is built for serious operators with enterprise budgets who need maximum customization and potentially source code ownership.
-The high upfront investment ($4,950-$14,450) puts it out of reach for most entrepreneurs, but established businesses and agencies managing multiple high-traffic job boards will find the comprehensive feature set and deployment flexibility worth the premium.
+The high upfront investment ($4,950-$14,450) puts it out of reach for most entrepreneurs, but established businesses and agencies managing multiple high-traffic job boards will find the full feature set and deployment flexibility worth the premium.

 Frequently asked questions